Chartered Professional Accountants of Ontario

 Exemptions, in certain situations, may be approved if a Member was not working for a total of 6 months or more between January 1st to December 31st of the previous year and was not involved in any activity in which it was reasonable to believe that another party relied upon the Member’s skills as a Member for a total of 6 months or more during that time.
 This would include situations such as parenting, family care, medical leaves, unemployment or other extraordinary circumstances.

-© 2013 Institute of Chartered Accountants of Ontario
+© 2013 Chartered Professional Accountants of Ontario